 A handful of baby spinach

 Cook the pasta according to the package directions; drain and return it to the pot.

 Meanwhile, heat the butter in a large skillet over medium heat.
-Add the spring onions, pinch of salt and black pepper, cook and stirring occasionally, until the spring onions have softened, 3-5 minutes.
+Add the spring onions, a pinch of salt and black pepper, cook and stir occasionally until the spring onions have softened, 3-5 minutes.

 Add the shrimp and cook, tossing frequently, until the shrimp is opaque throughout, 4-5 minutes.

-Add the shrimp mixture in the pot with the pasta, add the cream, a little bit of salt, the spinach and toss to combine.
+Add the shrimp mixture to the pot with the pasta, add the cream, a little bit of salt, the spinach and toss to combine.

 Don’t forget you can subscribe to this blog and get all the new recipes in your inbox!